smeghen/clubplanner/README.md

 * Training image Photo by <a href="https://unsplash.com/@weareambitious?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Ambitious Creative Co.
  Rick Barrett</a> on <a href="https://unsplash.com/s/photos/team-training?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

- * Found this code for checking that there are results in the database for Events created by user, instead of using {% if events|length > 0 %} https://stackoverflow.com/questions/65477524/flask-and-jinja-template-throwing-error-object-of-type-cursor-has-no-len

 * Other images of club pitch and grounds taken by myself.

+### Code

 * The Task Manager Miniproject by Code Institute was used as an excellent starting point for this project.
-Much of the structure of the project was based around this and was adapted
-, modified and expanded to suit the functionality of the porject.
+Much of the structure of the project was based around this and was adapted, modified and expanded to suit the functionality of the porject.

+* Found this code for checking that there are results in the database for Events created by user, instead of using {% if events|length > 0 %} https://stackoverflow.com/questions/65477524/flask-and-jinja-template-throwing-error-object-of-type-cursor-has-no-len

-* css styling for getting buttons centered in Materialize Parallax found on https://codepen.io/j_holtslander/pen/NoKqQP
+* CSS styling for getting buttons centered in Materialize Parallax found on https://codepen.io/j_holtslander/pen/NoKqQP

+* Got help adding a background overlay shadow to darken the background image here https://stackoverflow.com/questions/36679649/how-to-add-a-color-overlay-to-a-background-image

-* Used site: https://www.programiz.com/python-programming/datetime go gain understandingof datetime, strptime and strftime functionality.
+* Used site: https://www.programiz.com/python-programming/datetime go gain understanding of datetime, strptime and strftime functionality.

 * Found the solution to vaildating inputs for Event Name and Description by preventing the usering entering just blank spaces from: https://www.freecodecamp.org/news/how-to-check-if-an-input-is-empty-with-css-1a83715f9f3e/